H4rliquinn/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    forEach makes changes in place, map returns a new array.

 2. What is the difference between a function and a method?

+    Function stands alone in a program and can be called from anywhere in it's scope.
+A method is attached to an object and must be called from that object.

 3. What is closure?

+    A closure is the context a function was called in that follows the resulting variables and makes changes in the same context.

 4. Describe the four rules of the 'this' keyword.

+    Window, Implicit, Explicit, New Object

 5. Why do we need super() in an extended class?

+    To bring the items from the parent class into the child.

 ## Project Set up